 If Country X produced 1500kg of oranges in 2018, the price would increase to Rs16.
 Therefore, in 2018 the nominal Gross domestic product was Rs 24,000.

 Suppose country A produced 1000 pieces of a refrigerator in 2015.
 And the price per piece is Rs5000.
 Therefore, the nominal Gross domestic product in 2015 was Rs 50,00,000.

 If Country X produced 1500 pieces a refrigerator in 2016, the price would increase to Rs5,500.
 Therefore, in 2018 the nominal Gross domestic product was Rs 82,50,000.

 Gross Domestic Product Deflator

-It is used to convert the Nominal Gross domestic product into Real Gross domestic product.
-As the real GDP is based on the base year.
+It converts the Nominal Gross domestic product into Real Gross domestic product as the real GDP is based on the base year.